This page has information on what climate change is, how we know it is happening, and what this might mean for the future.

 Direct measurements of atmospheric concentrations of greenhouse gases show how our global greenhouse gas emissions have grown in past decades.

-These analyses provide very clear and consistent results that today's greenhouse gas concentrations are far higher than they were at any time during the past 800,000 years
+These analyses prove that today's greenhouse gas concentrations are far higher than they were at any time during the past 800,000 years

 The Earth’s temperature is changing at a rate unprecedented in recent history

 Globally, our climate has been relatively stable for the past 10,000 years.
-If the world does not take action to reduce greenhouse gas emissions, the global average temperature is very likely to change more rapidly during the 21st century than during any natural variations over the past 10,000 years.
+If the world does not take action to reduce greenhouse gas emissions, the global average temperature is very likely to change more rapidly during the 21st century than as a result of any natural variations over the past 10,000 years.
 This will make it difficult for plants and animals to adapt to climate change.

 The effects of climate change will continue even after emissions are reduced

-The climate system takes time to change, and human activities have already released large amounts of greenhouse gases into the atmosphere.
+The climate system is very complex, and takes a long time to change.
 As a result, the effects of climate change will continue even if we reduce emissions now.
 For example, the deep oceans take centuries to heat up when the atmosphere above them warms.
 This means that oceans will continue to heat up, and therefore expand causing sea-levels to rise, even if greenhouse gas concentrations in the atmosphere are no longer increasing.
 Although we cannot avoid climate change entirely, reducing our emissions can limit its impact.